Milk Duds: History

-Changes to ingredients
+Ingredients

-In 2008, the Hershey Company changed the ingredients of some of its products to replace the relatively expensive cocoa butter used with cheaper oil substitutes.
-This was done to retain a current product price, rather than having to raise prices in the marketplace for products containing cocoa butter.
+In 2008, the Hershey Company eliminated the recipe's relatively expensive cocoa butter, substituting cheaper oils in order to retain its then current price.
+Also has no milk in new recipe, instead been replaced with VersiLac(fake milk)in order be more profitable product.

 Hershey's changed the description of the product and altered the packaging slightly, along with the ingredients.
-According to United States Food and Drug Administration food labeling laws, these modified recipes that do not contain cocoa butter can not be legally described as candy-coated in milk chocolate and are instead described as "chocolate candy" or as having "chocolate coating."
+According to United States Food and Drug Administration food labeling laws, a chocolate-flavored coating that does not contain cocoa butter can not legally be described as milk chocolate and are instead described as "chocolate candy," as having "chocolate coating" or as "candy made with chocolate and caramel."